So Kenneth Wapnick has died.

 I didn’t always agree with Ken’s intense focus on western writers and thinkers and traditions in his teaching.
 It struck me as inconsistent with the course itself and perhaps a bit narrow-minded.
 However, as my own practice and understanding deepened, I began to understand what he was doing and why.
 I wrote to him a couple of years ago and offered my forgiveness.
 He was very gracious and kind.

 Though I never formally studied with Ken, I have relied on his guidance more than any other teacher besides Tara Singh.
 I think his instruction (I am paraphrasing) to make our lives in the world about other people – being gentle and kind to everyone from our kids to our neighbors to the plumber – was brilliant.
+I think it perfectly summarizes how one should approach the course in terms of living in the world.
 When I am unclear about a particular idea or even a specific phrase of the course, Ken’s teaching always helped move me towards understanding.
 His book The 50 Miracle Principles of A Course in Miracles and A Talk Given on A Course in Miracles remain staples.

 And it was Ken – through his writing – who taught me in a practical way that it was okay to make mistakes with respect to A Course in Miracles, okay to throw the blue book across the room in frustration, and okay to feel insane some days.
 Indeed, when I write about being honest with our brokenness as a means to healing, I am really just paraphrasing Ken.
 His vision of Jesus was deeply loving and forgiving, in all senses of the word.